Ameek94/BOBE/docs/source/quickstart.rst

 Quick Start Guide
 =================

-JaxBO estimates Bayesian evidence using Gaussian Process surrogates of expensive likelihoods.
+JaxBo estimates Bayesian evidence for expensive likelihood functions using Gaussian Process (GP) surrogates.
+The GP is trained using Bayesian optimisation with an acquisition function.

 Simple Example
 --------------